 State Police Seeking Information on Criminal Mischief in Harmony Township

 HARMONY TWP., Pa.
-(EYT) – State police are seeking information on an incident of criminal mischief that occurred on Monday in Harmony Township.
+(EYT) – State police are asking the public for information on an incident of criminal mischief that occurred in Harmony Township.

-According to Marienville-based State Police, sometime between 7:00 p.m. on Monday, March 16, and 7:00 a.m. on Tuesday, March 17, an unknown individual(s) damaged a mailbox belonging to a 55-year-old Pleasantville man at a location on Neilltown Road in Harmony Township, Forest County.
+Marienville-based State Police are currently investigating damage to a mailbox in the area of McFate Road in Pleasantville, Harmony Township, Forest County, that was reported on March 19.

+Police say the investigation is possibly linked to other similar events in the area.

-Anyone with information related to this incident is asked to contact PSP Marienville at 814-927-5253.
+Anyone with information related to this incident is asked to contact Trooper Rupp, at PSP Marienville, at 814-927-5253.

 Copyright © 2020 EYT Media Group, Inc. All rights reserved.
 Any copying, redistribution or retransmission of the contents of this service without the express written consent of EYT Media Group, Inc. is expressly prohibited.